 Why Do Blood Pythons Musk?

 Musking is a response to threats.
 The purpose is to deter predators from wanting to eat the snake, because it smells and tastes foul.
-Many snake species use musk, blood pythons included.

 They will musk, especially when encountering a low-level threat.
-If they don’t feel frightened enough to try self-defense, they will start by musking, and perhaps getting aggressive.
-The predator won’t want to eat them because they are covered in feces, urine, and a separate disgusting scent.
+If they don’t feel frightened enough to try self-defense, they will start by musking, and perhaps by getting aggressive.
+The predator won’t want to eat them because they are covered in feces, urine, and a disgusting scent.

 You still have to be careful to avoid the blood python’s bite.
 Whether captive-bred or not, the snake still possesses powerful jaws.
-But captive-bred snakes can be treated the same as any other pet snake.
-For handling and feeding guides, see the rest of our site.